By Chad Evans, MPT

 - Continued pain along medial (inside) ligaments.

-- Discoloration medially at site of ligament injury.
+- Discoloration medially at the site of ligament injury.

 - Instability of the knee.

 The treatment of a dislocated knee varies depending upon the severity of the injury.
-If the injury is less severe, the patella may relocate before the individual makes it to the hospital while others will remain out of place until aided by a physician.
+If the injury is less severe, the patella may relocate before the individual makes it to the hospital.
+Some other dislocations will remain out of place until they see a physician.
 If the kneecap relocates without further injury, here are some common treatment techniques: